 What size RV grill do I need?

-Can I connect my RV grill to my RV’s propane system?
+Can I connect an RV grill to my RV’s propane system?

 Contents